pustotnik/playground/fwcmatch/README.md

 For wildcard matching I used my general implementation of the wildcard matching algorithm based on this [solution](https://yucoding.blogspot.com/2013/02/leetcode-question-123-wildcard-matching.html) and the POSIX fnmatch function.
 Also I implemented wildcard matching with
-C++ standard regex library but it works really slow.
+C++ standard regex library (regexwildcard.cpp/h) but it works really slow and I decided not to use this implementation.
-But I had no purpose to benchmark wildcard algorithms.
+Anyway I had no purpose to benchmark wildcard algorithms.
-And I implemented this as a single-threaded and as a multi-threaded solutions.
+I implemented single-threaded and multi-threaded solutions.
 Also I wanted to play with such paramenters as number of read/filtered lines at one time and number of threads.